One-shot Federated Learning without Server-side Training: Experiments

 \subsection{The influence of different settings.}

 \textbf{The influence of non-iid degree.} We conduct more experiments for different $\beta$ in two-MLPs aggregation on MNIST and two-CNNs aggregation on CIFAR-10.
 Since PFNM does not work for CNNs, we compare with FedMA instead in two-CNNs aggregation.
-The comparison results are reported in Table \ref{table_noniid}, MA-Echo achieves the best results in most cases and can work well in different degrees of non-identicalness; OT is grealy improved when combined with MA-Echo.
+The comparison results are reported in Table \ref{table_noniid}, MA-Echo achieves the best results in most cases and in different degrees of non-identicalness; OT is greatly improved when combined with MA-Echo.

 \textbf{The influence of local update.} In the above experiments, we let the local model train for $10$ epochs.
 Here we try to observe the aggregation effect of the local model without sufficient training.
 We train the local models for different SGD steps.
 Note that in this case, 156 steps$\approx$ 1 epoch.
-We do 5-MLPs aggregation experiment, the result in Table~\ref{table_local} shows that the quality of the lcoal model training is positively correlated with the aggregation effect, and under different settings, MA-Echo shows better performance than other methods.
+We do 5-MLPs aggregation experiment, the result in Table~\ref{table_local} shows that the quality of the local model training is positively correlated with the aggregation effect, and under different settings, MA-Echo shows better performance than other methods.

 \textbf{The influence of different initializations.} We also test the effect of different initializations of $W^{l(0)}$ in Algorithm~\ref{algo1} on the performance.
 For the parameters of the classification layer, we still adopt the averaging operation; for the other layers, we choose three different initialization strategies, as shown in Figure~\ref{diff}.
 We split the MNIST data set for $5$ local models with $\beta=0.01$, then aggregate all the local models.
 The average strategy is still a good choice because it contains prior knowledge of multiple local models.
 In addition, we can see when we use the random strategy, MA-Echo can also increase its performance.
 When we use one local model for initialization, the accuracy fluctuates back and forth.
 However, no matter what kind of strategy is selected, MA-Echo will converge to similar performance.